pooyafils/jwtwithdata/README.md

     }
 }
 ```
-4. in this implention we are having in memory  but we set up the basement for you in other to have db in futer so first we need to create `ApplicationUserService` class that implement `UserDetailsService` interface we need to create the other class in order to load users data and send it to  `ApplicationUserService` class . for this reason we should create `FakeApplicationUserDaoService` class and inject it to the `ApplicationUserService` class
+4. in this implementation we are having in memory  but we set up the basement for you in order to have db in future. so first we need to create `ApplicationUserService` class that implement `UserDetailsService` interface we need to create the other class in order to load users data and send it to  `ApplicationUserService` class . for this reason we should create `FakeApplicationUserDaoService` class and inject it to the `ApplicationUserService` class
-5. in the last step we need to enject the SecretKey,JwtConfig,ApplicationUserService,PasswordEncoder to the ` SecurityConfig` class and set the new filter for jwst in `configure(HttpSecurity http) ` method
+5. in the last step we need to enject the SecretKey,JwtConfig,ApplicationUserService,PasswordEncoder to the ` SecurityConfig` class and set the new filter for jwt in `configure(HttpSecurity http) ` method
 ```
 public class SecurityConfig extends
         WebSecurityConfigurerAdapter {